Table of Contents

 Fibromyalgia is estimated to affect approximately 1 in 50 people in the U.S., or 3 to 6 million people, according to the American College of Rheumatology (2004).
 It is a baffling condition and scientists are still not certain of the cause of fibromyalgia, although several theories have been put forth.
 Theories of causation include a viral cause, prior trauma, heredity and nervous system dysfunction, among others.
-Symptoms of fibromyalgia may include pain, fatigue, cognitive dysfunction, depression, gastrointestinal dysfunction, headache and many others.
+Symptoms of fibromyalgia may include pain, fatigue, cognitive dysfunction, depression, gastrointestinal dysfunction, headaches and migraines, and many others.
 Because symptoms of fibromyalgia can mimic symptoms of many other conditions, diagnosis can be difficult.

 Is there a special diet for fibromyalgia?

 The short answer is no. There is no diet recommended for people who suffer from fibromyalgia.
 Because symptoms of fibromyalgia can vary from person to person, no one diet can meet the needs or allay all the symptoms of those who have been diagnosed with fibromyalgia.
 That being said, diet can be very important if you want to find fibromyalgia pain relief.
 A diet rich in nutrients can help relieve some of the symptoms most commonly associated with fibromyalgia.
 As well, there are some foods to avoid that may help to prevent triggering of some common symptoms of fibromyalgia.

 Fatigue is a common component of fatigue, and many people with fibromyalgia will attempt to bolster low energy levels with caffeine, which backfires on them when the caffeine wears off, leaving them more exhausted than they were initially.
 Cutting out caffeine can actually boost your energy.
 Cutting out caffeine includes cutting out chocolate, coffee, tea and caffeinated soft drinks.
 Too much caffeine can also cause headaches, a common symptom in fibromyalgia.